wso2/docs-choreo-dev/en/docs/administer/review-workflow-approval-requests.md

 # Review Workflow Approval Requests

-In Choreo, administrators can [configure approvals for workflows](./configure-approvals-for-choreo-workflows.md) and designate authorized assignees to review approval requests.
+In Choreo, administrators can [configure approvals for workflows](./configure-approvals-for-choreo-workflows.md) and assign specific users as approvers.

+To review and approve workflows, a user must have one of the following permissions:

+  - **WORKFLOW-MANAGEMENT**: Grants access to view and approve workflow requests across the organization.
+  - **PROJECT-MANAGEMENT**: Grants access to view and approve workflow requests within a specific project.

 If you are assigned as an authorized reviewer for a particular workflow approval request, you will receive an email notification whenever a [request is submitted for approval](../develop-components/request-for-workflow-approval.md).
 The email will include a summary of the request and a link to the **Approvals** page in the Choreo Console, where you can review the details and either approve or reject the request.

 !!! note
+     - Workflow approvals are managed at the project level.
+If a role is assigned in a project context, only members of the user group bound to that role within the specific project will receive notifications for requests made in that project.
+For example, if you are assigned the project manager role for project A, you will only be notified of workflow requests within project A.
+     - Users with organization-level permission will receive notifications for all workflow requests across any project in the organization.
-     - Other members configured as approvers within your organization will also receive the notification and may have already reviewed the request.
-In such cases, you will not be able to review it again.
+     - Other members configured as approvers within your organization will also receive notifications for workflow requests and may have already reviewed a request.
+In such cases, you will not be able to review the same request again.
      - Approval requests are made on behalf of the team, so once approved, any authorized team member can use the workflow.

 ## View workflow approval requests